DataDog/terraform-provider-datadog/docs/resources/dashboard.md

 Optional:

 - `name` (String) The name of the template variable
-- `value` (String) The value that should be assumed by the template variable in this preset
+- `value` (String, Deprecated) The value that should be assumed by the template variable in this preset.
+Cannot be used in conjunction with `values`. **Deprecated.** Use `values` instead.
+- `values` (List of String) One or many template variable values within the saved view, which will be unioned together using `OR` if more than one is specified.
+Cannot be used in conjunction with `value`.